+Recall that $\prob_{A,n}(\lambda | \mu)$, $\prob_{B,n}(\lambda | \mu)$, $\prob_{C,n}(\lambda | \mu)$, $\prob_{D,n}(\lambda | \mu)$ are Grothendieck polynomials with overall factors multiplied, explicitly given in Theorem~\ref{thm:transition_prob}.
+By abuse of notation, we also denote transition probabilities using these notations.
+In Section~\ref{sec:operator_dynamics}, where we give a proof, we regard these notations as transition probabilities.

+Let us give an equivalent two-dimensional description.
 Let $G(j, i)$ denote the position of the $j$-th particle at time $i$ in the bosonic formulation.
 For the pushing behavior, we can further realize it as a directed last-passage percolation model on $W$.
 To see the last-passage percolation, define

 where the maximum is taken over a certain set of paths from $(\ell, 1)$ to $(k, n)$.
 The paths are given in the natural matrix coordinates $(r, c)$ being the $r$-th row and $c$-th column.
 For the geometric distribution, the paths use unit steps to the right or up; that is, starting at position $(j_a, i_a)$, then either $(j_{a+1}, i_{a+1}) = (j_a, i_a+1), (j_a-1, i_a)$.
-Translating this into the update rule described in~\cite{DW08}, we have
+Translating this into the update rule described in~\cite{DW08} (\textit{cf}.~\eqref{eq:recursive_A_defn}), we have